 AFL 9s enables people of all ages and ability levels to participate in male, female or mixed competitions that fit around their busy lives and provide a social and fitness outlet.
 Importantly, AFL 9s is easy to play, not too physically demanding and provides an environment where fun, enjoyment and safety are a priority.

-Play AFL Community Centre Locations
+Play AFL Club Locations

-Register your interest for AFL 9s
+Register now for AFL 9s

 What does it look like? | What are the main rules? | Seasonal Time Frames | Team Registration | Competition Winners | Game Times | Dress Codes | Uniform and Extra Resource Options | Fixtures and Results

 AFL 9s involves the fundamental skills of kicking, catching, passing and bouncing whilst participating in a team sport and is a game that everyone can play.

 So grab your friends, family or workmates and get involved.